 Update: This property is no longer abandoned.
-Please REFRAIN from visiting Notre Dame Zoo (Australia) immediately.
-I have been contacted by a woman who is currently living onsite, who said that many people are visiting the zoo on a daily/weekly basis, many mentioning my website.
-There is a small boy living onsite who has a disability and a compromised immune system due to his congenital heart defect.
-He is currently very vulnerable to the coronavirus.
-Please be human and give these people the space and privacy they are entitled to.
+Please REFRAIN from visiting Notre Dame Zoo (Sydney, Australia) immediately. abandoned World Photography has been contacted by a woman who is currently living on site, who said that many people are visiting the zoo on a daily/weekly basis, many mentioning this website.
+The woman also said that there is a small boy living on site who has a disability and a compromised immune system due to his congenital heart defect. she has asked for space and privacy.

 Emmanuel Margolin’s Notre Dame Zoo and French Chateau worth $27 million that was once coined “The Best House in the World” by the TV show Lifestyles of the Rich and Famous, is now a relic of its former self.